danielpardo716/esp32-multi-sensor/README.md

 usbipd bind --busid=<BUSID>
 usbipd attach --wsl --busid=<BUSID>
 ```
 <BUSID> is found using the first command.
 The attach command needs to be run each time the ESP32 is plugged into the computer.
-Once this is done, run ```ls -l /dev/ttyUSB*``` in the container to verify there is a visible port.
+Once this is done, reload the container and run ```ls -l /dev/ttyUSB*``` in the container to verify there is a visible port.

 The script ```run.sh``` is provided to build the code, flash the device, and start a serial monitor.